10 AM to 1 PM

-This study is a collaboration between the Fort Worth Museum of Science and History and Dr. Lin Lin, University of North Texas.
-The study is conducted in conjunction with the MBE Lab at the University of Texas at Arlington and Deborah Edwards, Embry-Riddle Aeronautical University.
+This study is a collaboration between the Fort Worth Museum of Science and History and the MBE Lab at the University of Texas at Arlington.

 Does your child play video games?
 Are you concerned about your child playing video games and their health, intelligence, and happiness?